algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 **`interpreter/headers`** Contains all the header files such as :

-`machineCode.h` Contains the machine code.

-`assembleCode.h` Permit to assemble the code.

 `cpu.h` Contains the CPU.

+`executeInstruction.h` Contains the function to execute the instruction.

+`parser.h` Contains the parser.

+**`/binary`** Contains all the files related to the binary such as :

+`output.bin` Contains the binary output.

+`binaryConverter.c` Contains the function to convert the binary.

 **`/documents`** Contains all the documents related to the project in subfolders such as :